Ashwin-Rajesh/Ashwin-Rajesh/README.md

 ---

-Alonside hardware design, I enjoy programming and creating random (sometimes useless) hobby projects, from arduino to robotics and ML and this is where a lot of them reside.
+Alongside hardware design, I enjoy programming and creating random (sometimes useless) hobby projects, from Arduino to robotics and ML and this is where a lot of them reside.

 1) [Universal infrared remote](https://github.com/Ashwin-Rajesh/UniversalRemote_ESP32)
 2) [Stroboscopic waterfall](https://github.com/Ashwin-Rajesh/Quintessence-StroboscopicWater)